roboprog/gator-js/README.md

   * Still immutable, though.
   * IDEs are good at type inference - exploit that.
 * TODO - finish this list

+TODO - clean up inconsistency and hypocrisy when this thing starts to actually take form :-)

+## Component setup workflow

+* Make an HTML "mockup" page
+* Load the library scripts in your page
+* Load your application script(s) in your page (assuming your scripting is not in the page itself - not recommended)
+* Call gt.start() with a parameter object.
+Pass a single object to allow future optional parameters.
+Also, Javascript object literals do a fine job of emulating named parameters in other languages.
+  * Configuration property value object - TBD (e.g. - enable/disable event debug tracing)
+  * Controller interface object -
+  an object to map controller names to implementing functions.
+  Signature and operation of such functions to be discussed below.